 Digital Future, our technology strategy, is our plan to ensure that our University has the technology solutions it needs for the journey ahead: to 2025 and beyond.
-This means integrated and

-Cover image: The University of Adelaide's Infinity Box, Goodman Lawns, Fringe 2018.
-Inside the Infinity Box, reality expands - seemingly without limit - in all directions. connected initiatives and solutions that are innovative, fit for purpose, robust, sustainable and scalable to meet our plans for growth.
+This means integrated and connected initiatives and solutions that are innovative, fit for purpose, robust, sustainable and scalable to meet our plans for growth.